 Other popular garden flowers that are easy to collect seed from include poppies, larkspur, marigolds, nasturtiums and snapdragons.
 Remember to adapt your method to suit the way the plants make their seeds.

 I hope you manage to save some seeds from your plants this season, there really is nothing like making new plants for free.
-And while we’re on that subject, you might like to bookmark my post on dividing your plants to make new ones later on in winter.
+And while we’re on that subject, you might like to bookmark my posts on dividing your plants to make new ones later on in winter, easy flowers to grow from seed, and the best tools for planting seeds.
 Have fun!